floresbakker/OntoArchimate/README.md

 	2. pip install bs4
 	3. pip install rdflib

-B. Place one or more Archimate-files in the input folder in OntoArchimate\Tools\Archimate2RDF\Input.
-Only ordinary Archimate-files can be processed.
+B. Place one or more Archimate-files in the input folder in OntoArchimate\Tools\Archimate2ArchiXML\Input.
+Only ordinary Archimate-files based on the open exchange XML format can be processed.

 C. Run the script in the command prompt by typing:

 ```
-python Archimate2RDF.py
+python Archimate2ArchiXML.py
 ```

-D. Go to the output folder in OntoArchimate\Tools\Archimate2RDF\Output and grab your Turtle-file(s) (*.ttl).
+D. Go to the output folder in OntoArchimate\Tools\Archimate2ArchiXML\Output and grab your Turtle-file(s) (*.ttl).

-## RDF2Archimate
+## ArchiXML2Archimate

-The tool RDF2Archimate is used to read a RDF-based representation of an Archimate-document into a graph and then serialize and save this to an actual Archimate-file.
+The tool ArchiXML2Archimate is used to read a RDF-based representation of an XML-based Archimate document into a graph and then serialize and save this to an actual XML-based Archimate-file.

-### How to use RDF2Archimate
+### How to use ArchiXML2Archimate

 A. Install all necessary libraries (in this order):